 I decided to switch razors a few months ago, just as a trial run.
 Previously I’d used the Gillette Fusion Power and was determined to test the (Schick) Wilkinson Sword Quattro Titanium Energy and see which was best.
-I wanted to stick with the vibrating (or micro pulse) type of razor and in the UK there aren't many available not either Wilkinson Sword or Gillette, and so the Quattro Energy was the serious contender.
-Here’s a quick comparison and joint review of the two.
+I wanted to stick with the vibrating (or micropulse) type of razor, and in the UK there aren't many available by either Wilkinson Sword or Gillette.
+The Quattro Energy was a serious contender.
+Here is a quick comparison and joint review of the two.

 Note: Schick is the company name when marketed in America and Australia.
 When marketed in the UK the company is called Wilkinson Sword.